What is Psoriasis?

 rs76959677 is an SNP found in the PTEN gene.
 The G allele is found to increase the risk of developing psoriasis.

-The IL13 gene contains instruction for producing a protein called interleukin 13.
-Interleukins are a type of cytokines that are produced by certain immune cells in the body.
+The IL13 gene contains instructions for producing a protein called interleukin 13.
+Interleukins are a type of cytokine that is produced by certain immune cells in the body.
 They are responsible for mediating and regulating immunity and inflammation.

 Interleukin 13 is produced by a group of cells called Th2.
 This suppresses the activity of another group of cells.
 This pathway is implicated in psoriasis - the production by Th-2 cells is decreased.
-This leads to [an excess of another type of cell called Th17 that produces certain molecules found in psoriatic conditions]. (https://pubmed.ncbi.nlm.nih.gov/20430301/#:~:text=Recent%20advances%20in%20genetic%20analyses,%2D17%20and%20IL%2D22.)
+This leads to an excess of another type of cell called Th17 that produces certain molecules found in psoriatic conditions.

-rs20541 is an SNP found in the IL13 gene.
+rs1295685 is an SNP found in the IL13/Il14 loci.
 The G allele is found to increase the risk of developing psoriasis.
-The A allele is termed as the non-risk allele, and there is less risk of developing the disease.

 Fas ligand is also involved in a pathway that induces the production of molecules that cause inflammation.
 These molecules are TNF-alpha and IL15.
 There is evidence that this pathway induces psoriasis.